fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+A fence lasts 3 years, a dog lasts 3 fences, a horse lasts 3 dogs, and a man lasts 3 horses.

 One doesn't have to operate with great malice to do great harm.
 The absence of empathy and understanding are sufficient.
   Charles Blow